GouravBarnwal/Weather-App/README.md

 - Location validation supports various input formats
 - Responsive design works on desktop and mobile

-## Built By
+## About

-Gourav Barnwal for PM Accelerator Technical Assessment
+Built by Gourav Barnwal

 ---

-*Professional weather application demonstrating full-stack development skills with React, Express, MongoDB, and external API integration.*
+*A modern weather application with React, Express, MongoDB, and OpenWeatherMap API.*